 Understanding the family firm: its creation and evolution; management and governance of family firms, conflicts and relationships; organizational issues, including succession planning, strategic planning and formalizing the firm.
-Prerequisites: MG 2003 or MG 3034

 MG 3353 FAMILY BUSINESS MANAGEMENT - LEVEL 6

 Understanding the family business in terms of evolutionary stages; individual development and career planning; management of family structure, conflicts and relationships; and organizational issues, including succession and estate planning, strategic planning and formalizing the firm.